 Difference between revenue and income

 You may be wondering, “What is the difference between revenue and income?”
 Well, first, let me tell you how these are typically defined.
 Revenues can generally refer to any money that comes into an organisation from sales of goods or services as well as fees for use-of managed assets such as utilities in some cases (like electricity).
-On the other hand, income usually refers only to sources where some labour has been put forth, like wages earned by employees who worked hard enough to earn this type?
-A salary which could then potentially lead up towards becoming taxed at higher rates than someone making 1 million pounds off their possessions would have if not employed during part-time hours while also working full-time hours – all before.
+On the other hand, income usually refers only to sources where some labour has been put forth, like wages earned by employees who worked hard enough to earn this type.
+A salary which could then potentially lead up towards becoming taxed at higher rates than someone making £1 million off their possessions would have if not employed during part-time hours while also working full-time hours – all before.

 Revenue and income are often confused with each other.
 However, they are not the same thing!
 And in most cases, when one increases, then so does their corresponding counterpart – which makes sense since both terms refer to how much money you make from your work as an employee or business owner, respectively (or some combination thereof).
 To find out how these things differ, read on until the end of this blog post.